neow3j/neow3j-polaris-workshop/README.md

 # neow3j-polaris-workshop

-This is the source code for the Java Smart Contract Development Workshop of the Neo Polaris Hackathon.
-It contains example code to show how basic concepts (e.g., ownership, storage, contract calling, etc.) can be implemented on a Neo N3 Smart Contract in Java using neow3j.
+This is the source code for the **Java Smart Contract Development Workshop** of the **[Neo Polaris Hackathon](https://polaris.neo.org/)**.
+It contains example code to show how basic concepts (e.g., ownership, storage, contract calling, etc.) can be implemented on a Neo N3 smart contract in Java.

-If you want to develop your own Neo N3 Smart Contracts using neow3j you can use the [neow3j-boilerplate-contracts](https://github.com/neow3j/neow3j-boilerplate-contracts) repository as a template to get started.
+If you want to develop your own Neo N3 smart contracts in Java, you can use the [neow3j-boilerplate-contracts](https://github.com/neow3j/neow3j-boilerplate-contracts) repository as a template to get started.